Communicating the sum of sources over a network: Case of three sources and three terminals

 There exists a node of type $(3, 2)$ in $G$.
 As before it suffices to consider the case when there do not exist any $(3, 3)$ or $(2, 3)$ nodes in the graph.
 Suppose that there exists a (3,2) node $v$ and w.l.o.g. assume that it is connected to $t_1$ and $t_2$.
 We consider the subgraph $G'$ induced by the union of the following sets of paths \begin{enumerate} \item $\cup_{i=1}^3 path(s_i - v)$, \item $\cup_{i=1}^2 path(v - t_i)$, and \item $\cup_{i=1}^3 path(s_i - t_3)$. \end{enumerate} Note that as argued previously, a subset of edges of $\cup_{i=1}^3 path(s_i - v)$ can be found so that they form a tree directed into $v$.
 For the purposes of this proof, we will assume that this has already been done, i.e., the graph $\cup_{i=1}^3 path(s_i - v)$ is a tree directed into $v$.

 The basic idea of the proof is to show that the paths from the sources to terminal $t_3$, i.e., $\cup_{i=1}^3 path(s_i - t_3)$ are such that their overlap with the other paths is very limited.
 Thus, the entire graph can be decomposed into two parts, one over which the sum is transmitted to $t_1$ and $t_2$ and another over which the sum is transmitted to $t_3$.
-Towards this end, we have the following two claims.